 Toads are more active at night than during the day in summer.
-As with all amphibians, toads are cold-blooded, so do need to warm up in the warm sunshine of a summers day.
+As with all amphibians, toads are cold-blooded, so they need to warm up in the warm sunshine of a summer day.

 Toads can only spend a few minutes at a time in the sun as they will start to overheat.
-If they overheat too long they can die.
-To prevent this, toads have moist skins which along with the evaporation of their skins cools them down.
-Toads have to keep a balance between keeping warm from the sun and too cold from the evaporation of moisture.
+If they overheat too long, they can die.
+To prevent this, toads have moist skins, which, along with their skins’ evaporation, cools them down.
+Toads have to keep a balance between keeping warm from the sun and too cold from moisture evaporation.

-On a particularly hot summer day, toads can be seen burrowing into sandy soil to avoid the heat.
-Toads use their long legs to bury themselves which they can do very fast.
+On a scorching summer day, toads can be seen burrowing into sandy soil to avoid the heat.
+Toads use their long legs to bury themselves, which they can do very fast.
 They conserve moisture by sheltering from the sun before coming once the sun has gone down.

 Toads will feed in the same place for many weeks at a time, catching food from a favorite place such as a rock.

 Toads will almost eat anything that moves.
-They have been known to eat insects, earthworms, spiders, along with small mammals such as mice and small species of snakes.
+They have been known to eat insects, earthworms, spiders, and small mammals such as mice and small snakes species.

-The tongue extends forwards very quickly and catches the prey on the tip which is sticky.
+The tongue extends forwards very quickly and catches the prey on the tip, which is sticky.
 They then flick it back into the mouth when it is squashed between the jaws.
-Toads do not have teeth, instead using bony jaws to crush prey.
+Toads do not have teeth, using bony jaws to crush prey instead.

-During the summer there are many predators that will feed on toads.
-Stoats are one of the small mammals that will feed on toads during summer, as will many species of bird including gulls, crows, jays herons and egrets.
+During the summer, many predators will feed on toads.
+Stoats are small mammals that will feed on toads during summer, as will many bird species, including gulls, crows, jays, herons, and egrets.

 Toads have poison glands which can be located just behind the eyes on either side of their body.
-These glands are called the paratoid glands and can be seen as oblong bulges.
-If a predator tries to eat the toad, they produce a secretion which is a mild form of poison.
+These glands are called the parotoid glands and can be seen as oblong bulges.
+If a predator tries to eat the toad, they produce a secretion, a mild form of poison.
 Although not deadly, this will cause inflammation to the skin and is enough to put off most predators.